b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/the_future_is_here_and_our_leaders_are_asleep_at_the_wheel_v1_04112025.md

 Mapping an Ecology of Integrative Approaches to Addressing the Metacrisis. https://appliedmetatheory.org/wp-content/uploads/2025/07/Mapping-an-Ecology-of-Integrative-Approaches-to-Addressing-the-Metacrisis.pdf

+The whole present structure of humanity, humanity's technologies, the biosphere and planetary system lack defensible integrity not in the face of looming Metacrises, but in the systemic faultlines to even grapple with framing, measuring and repairing the structural and fundamenral problems in openness and quality signal to qualify and quantify the Metacrises and triangulate, engineer and implement a solution to secure systemic integrity into perpetuity.

 Executive summary

 Humanity faces a metacrisis: tightly coupled, amplifying systemic failures across ecological, technological, economic, and governance domains that outstrip incumbent institutions’ capacity to frame, measure, and repair them.
 Scholarship and recent assessments argue the problem is not isolated hazards but emergent systemic risk that requires integrated, interoperable methods and new institutional architectures to regain defensible systemic integrity.